States are looking to help their vulnerable communities as vaccine distribution ramps up - KRDO

 Variant surges are possible but not inevitable

-Health experts have warned that the spread of new variants, some of which appear to be more transmissible, could lead to them dominating the pandemic moving forward — and many fear that could mean another surge.
+Health experts have warned that the spread of new coronavirus variants, some of which appear to be more transmissible, could lead to them becoming predominant and spur more case surges.

-But director of the National Institute for Allergy and Infectious Diseases Dr. Anthony Fauci said that is “a possibility, but not necessarily an inevitability.”

-The virus can only mutate if it is able to replicate, Fauci explained.

-“When you have a lot of infection in your country, when you’re getting three to 400,000 new infections a day, the virus has an open playing field to replicate so much that it starts to mutate.
-That’s when you get the dangerous mutations.”

-To prevent the variants from replicating and mutating, Fauci called on the public to keep following evidence-based public health measures.
+But that is “not necessarily an inevitability,” Dr. Anthony Fauci told MSNBC’s “The Beat” on Friday.

-One of the best ways to prevent mutations, he said, was “to double down on public health measures to prevent the virus from going from one person to another: the masking, the distancing, the avoiding congregate settings.”
+One of the best ways to keep variants from spreading and to prevent more mutations, he said, was “to double down on public health measures to prevent the virus from going from one person to another: the masking, the distancing, the avoiding congregate settings.”

+Another is for the public to get vaccinated as soon as possible, said Fauci, the director of the National Institute for Allergy and Infectious Diseases.

-“As soon as the vaccine becomes available, please go out and get vaccinated, because the combination of vaccination and public health measures will bring the level of virus down so low you won’t give it a chance to mutate.
-That’s what we need to do.”
+“As soon as the vaccine becomes available, please go out and get vaccinated, because the combination of vaccination and public health measures will bring the level of virus down so low you won’t give it a chance to mutate,” Fauci said.

 Schools navigate returning to campus

-As of Friday, 24 states and Washington, DC are allowing some or all of their teachers and school staff to receive coronavirus vaccines.
-But CDC director Rochelle Walensky has said that teachers do not need to be vaccinated to return to the classroom safely.
+As of Friday, 24 states and Washington, DC, are allowing some or all of their teachers and school staff to receive coronavirus vaccines.

+CDC Director Rochelle Walensky has said that with proper distancing, masking and testing in place, schools could safely resume in-person classes even before teachers get vaccinated.
+She has said that the CDC will release official guidance on school reopenings in the coming week.

 Vermont has begun to even allow sports competition to resume February 12, so long as teams have no more than two games in a seven-day period, keep a minimum of three days between competitions and bar spectators.